 Day 1: Porto — where history meets wine

-Afternoon: Cross the iconic Luís I Bridge back into Porto to explore the city’s artistic and cultural side.
+Later, you can enjoy a leisurely meal at Vinum Restaurant & Wine Bar, located at Graham’s Lodge.
+The restaurant pairs local ingredients with exceptional wines from Symington Family Estates — the pairings between food and wine are a must.
+Then, you can cross the iconic Luís I Bridge back into Porto to explore the city’s artistic and cultural side.
 Wander through Rua das Flores, visit the São Bento Railway Station with its hand-painted azulejos, stop by the Portuguese Centre of Photography for a taste of local creativity, and visit the historic but renovated Bolhão Market, for an immersion in local culture, gastronomy and commerce.
+This city is celebrated for its historic charm, vibrant riverfront and also a peaceful seafront, divided into 8 districts that are worth exploring.
 Discover a lot more attractions and the districts of Porto through Visit Porto.

 ® VisitPorto – Bolhão Market